Measuring the influence of beliefs in belief networks: Methods

 \subsection{Unique Variable Analysis}

 Unique variable analysis (UVA) is a novel approach for detecting and removing redundant survey items from the analysis \citep{christensenUniqueVariableAnalysis2020}.
-In psychometrics, redundancy of survey items can refer to the potential for a shared substantive cause, shared semantic reference or general response tendency.
-Through development of the psychometric network analysis \citep{epskampGeneralizedNetworkPsychometrics2017,epskampPsychometricNetworkModels,borsboomNetworkAnalysisMultivariate2021} a less favorable view of redundancy has emerged.
-Because elements of psychological networks (including belief networks) are assumed to be casually autonomous, redundancy of a pair of survey items due to their shared causes problems for the interpretation of the entire network.
+Because elements of belief networks are assumed to be casually autonomous, redundancy of a pair of survey items due to their shared causes problems for the interpretation of the entire network.
 Nodes who are mutually redundant are strongly connected and have an identical or quite similar global network position, thus negatively affecting almost every approach to measure the influence of the nodes as it would lead to inflated measurements for those nodes having one or more redundant pairs.

 Our application of UVA is based on weighted topological overlap (wTO) \citep{zhangGeneralFrameworkWeighted2005}.
 Weighted topological overlap is a network measure of redundancy which quantifies the similarity of two nodes' pattern of connections with all other nodes in the network, including the similarities in the weights of edges they have with common nearest neighbors.
-The basic idea of UVA is to estimate wTO for each pair of variables and values above a a chosen threshold used to evaluate which groups of nodes are considered highly redundant.
-Most redundant nodes are then removed from the network.
+The basic idea of UVA is to estimate wTO for each pair of variables and values above a a chosen threshold used to evaluate which groups of nodes are considered highly redundant and will be removed from the network.

 This is a simple approach which does not require estimation of a latent factor model to detect redundant variables, and no references are made to the factor or latent structure of the variable set being investigated.
 In order to estimate wTO, UVA method relies on estimating the network model using the standard approach in the psychological network literature, partial correlation network estimation with graphical lasso regularisation with EBIC model selection and tuning parameter $\gamma=0.5$ \citep{epskampEstimatingPsychologicalNetworks2018,golinoExploratoryGraphAnalysis2017}.
 For wTO, we applied the threshold of 0.25 which is the mean value of previously reported evidence for wTO cutoff values \citep{nowickDifferencesHumanChimpanzee2009,christensenUniqueVariableAnalysis2020}.
 Once groups of redundant variables (pairs or triads) are identified, items which relate to a broader political concept and have higher standard deviation remain in network while others are removed.